bnb-chain/greenfield-go-sdk/README.md

 # Greenfield Go SDK

+## Disclaimer
+**The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
+The code and security audit have not been fully completed and not ready for any bug bounty.
+We advise you to be careful and experiment on the network at your own risk.
+Stay safe out there.**

+## Instruction
 The Greenfield-GO-SDK provides a thin wrapper for interacting with greenfield in three ways:

 Interact using GreenfieldClient client, you can perform queries on accounts, chain info, and broadcasting transactions.